-In this section, we study the effect of N_d doping density of the n-ZnO emitter of the heterojunction cell.
+In this section, we have studied the effect of the donor doping density (N_d) of the n-ZnO emitter of the heterojunction cell.
 For this purpose, we have varied the N_d doping concentration from 10^{16} to 10^{19} cm-3, while using the values in Table 2.
-Figure 6 represents the variations of the photovoltaic parameters (Jcc, Vco, FF and efficiency) of the heterojunction cell as a function of the N_d doping density of the emitter.
-A very small variation in the voltage V{oc} and current J{cc} is observed with the variation of the emitter doping density.
+Figure 7 represents the variations of the photovoltaic parameters (Jcc, Vco, FF and efficiency) of the heterojunction cell as a function of the N_d doping density of the emitter.
+Very small variations in the voltage V{oc} and current J{cc} are observed with the variation of the emitter doping density.
 The FF shows an increase and an improvement in conversion efficiency is noticed.
 This can be explained by the fact that with its high band gap, the ZnO layer allows visible radiation to pass through.
-This layer is also a transparent conductive oxide and acts as an anti-reflective layer to trap the refracted rays from the silicon.
+This layer is also a transparent conductive oxide and acts as an anti-reflective layer to trap the refracted rays from the silicon reducing the light loss.
 Thus, the absorption at the silicon is improved and the charged carrier creation is optimized.